bus710/sulcata-web/README.md

 ## Commentary
 ### How to build a mixture with ROS, node.js, and roslibjs examples?
-First of all, I had to devide the examples from Rbotwebtool project.
-Since the examples has unified source code for client only, I had to cut the source codes into different files.
+First of all, I had to devide the example code from Rbotwebtool project.
+Since the example has the unified source code with html part and javascript part for client only, I had to do three main tasks.
+1. building an web server by using node.js.
+2. deviding the source code into different files.
+3. merging keyOp, 2D map, and cam project.
+4. Running node.js server.

-Fortunately, node/express provides a helpful utility, which is express-generator.
-Once you run express-generator in your project's root dierectory, the command makes a typical structure with jade(html), css, and js files as below. an html file should be separated to two jade files (view/layout.jde and view/index.jade).
+For no.1, Fortunately, node.js/express provides a helpful utility, which is <b>express-generator</b>.
+Once you run express-generator in your project's root dierectory, the command makes a typical structure with jade(html), css, and js files as below file tree.
+After generating the typical structure, you should install additional node libraries.
+When you issue <b>npm install</b>, the command reads <b>package.json</b> and automatically installs all the required libraries. (but, of course, please use the package.json file from this repository.)
+For no.2, the example file from robotwebtool should be separated to several files.
+For html, two jade files (view/layout.jde and view/index.jade) were used.
 The javascript part is just saved to the client.js file (public/javascript/client.js).
-In order to manage several node libraries, I leveraged package.json as same as other node.js developers.
-So eventually, the project structure should be looked like as below.
+For no.3, you may have to know some basic javascript syntax since I modifed each javascript code from three different project into the client.js file.
+However, it wasn't about algorithm so that if you find the pattern, it is just copy and paste.
+For no.4, you only need to run <b>npm start</b> in the root directry.
+In our case, the root can be one of those: keyop-example, map-example, or cam-example.

+This is the basic directory structure after <b>express-generator</b>
 ```
 keyop-example
 ├── app.js